-Another dimension to this rich palate, is pure vegetarian food.
+Another dimension to this rich palate is pure vegetarian food.
 Give yourself a delicious surprise with a visit to Sanjha Chulha and explore the fine vegetarian dining flair.

 Giani Tea Stall

-Beyond chicken and lentils, Punjabi cuisine is also known for their spiced, heavy milky teas and flavorful samosas.
+Beyond chicken and lentils, Punjabi cuisine is also known for its spiced, heavy milky teas and flavorful samosas.
 Standing tall since 1955, the Giani Tea Stall serves steaming hot samosas, kachoris and masala chai to start your mornings or pep up your evenings.